caverac/agd-doc/tutorial.rst

 wide features simultaneously.
 We will use the same training dataset constructed in :ref:`training-example`.
 We must set the following parameters:

-1. ``FILENAME``: the filename of the training dataset in GaussPy-friendly format
+1. ``FILENAME_TRAIN``: the filename of the training dataset in GaussPy-friendly format

 2. ``snr_thresh``: the signal-to-noise threshold below which amplitude GaussPy will not fit components